chaunguyen3rd/000083-Book-store-Decouple-order-process-with-SQS-and-SNS/content/3-create-api-lambda-function/3-3-create-order-management-lambda-function/_index.md

 chapter : false
 pre : " <b> 3.3 </b> "
 ---
-In this step, we will create a new DynamoDB table using a SAM template.
+In this step, we will create a new order_management Lambda function using a SAM template.

 #### Preparation